What is the main source of law authorising this entity form?

 Main documents required

-Notarial deed of incorporation, publication of incorporation in the Public Gazette, form of constitution and name´s booking, insurance policy for regular director, affidavits of incorporators, Form 185 (in case a CUIT is requested).
+Notarial deed of incorporation, publication of incorporation in the Public Gazette, form of constitution and booking of the name, insurance policy for regular director, affidavits of incorporators, Form 185 (if a CUIT is requested).

 The name of the SA must include the word “S.A.” or “Sociedad Anónima”.